kckuei/masmx86-assembly-final-proj/README.md

 57 - 48 = 9
 numInt = 10 x ( 10 ) + 9 = 109
 ```

+`numInt` functions like an accumulator register, which gets multiplied by 10 each iteration to advance the digits place we are inserting into.

 ### WriteVal Implementation
 Converts an SDWORD to ascii string using the algorithm detailed [here](https://www.geeksforgeeks.org/program-to-print-ascii-value-of-all-digits-of-a-given-number/).